hypebeast/docker-compose-kong/README.md

 The goal is to provide a minimal Kong setup with docker-compose for local development and testing.

+It provisions a Kong container with a Postgres database.

 **Do not use it in Production!**

 Instead use the offical docker-compose file from [Kong Docker Compose](https://github.com/Mashape/docker-kong/tree/master/compose).